BookBinder

 Does the agent have to be running all the time?

 Yes.
-The agent is required whenever you want to read a book.
-It's what streams your files to the browser — without it running, books can't be opened.
+The agent is required whenever you want to read a book — it's what streams your files to the browser.
+Think of it as the small tax your task tray pays for having a real library.

 Is the agent safe?
 What does it do on my network?